 Modus Operandi: Though non-comic-fans may only know Penguin as the sewer-dwelling psychopath from Tim Burton's second film, the Penguin as originally conceived is a much classier brand of villain.
-Everything from the monocle to his weaponized umbrella scream "I'm so rich I laugh in the face of practicality," meaning that Penguin is probably more similar to Batman than he is his fellow criminals.
+Everything from the monocle to his weaponized umbrella scream "I'm-so rich-I-laugh-in-the-face-of-practicality," meaning that Penguin is probably more similar to Batman than he is his fellow criminals.

 The Real Life Villain: An Unknown KGB Assassin

-After a little bit of thought, it doesn't actually seem like that weird of a weapon to choose.
-After all, it rains a lot in London, and who wants to carry around both an umbrella and a blowgun full of sirin?
+In 1978, Bulgarian dissident Georgi Markov was assassinated by a KGB operative in London using an umbrella specially modified to fire a poisoned dart.
+After a little bit of thought, it doesn't actually seem that weird of a weapon to choose.
+After all, it rains a lot in London, and who wants to carry around both an umbrella and a blowgun full of Sarin?
 A poison-shooting umbrella is pretty much the Smart-Phone of international spy-work.

-Modus Operandi: "Ice" you might have guessed, Mr. Freeze has a "cool" theme that's sure not to leave you "cold”: his usual strategy is to “shoot people with a cryogenic freeze ray until they die.”
+Modus Operandi: "Ice" you might have guessed, Mr. Freeze has a "cool" theme that's sure not to leave you "cold" - his usual strategy is to strike victims with a cryogenic freeze ray.
 Presumably in utter agony.
-He also makes puns a lot.
+He also makes a lot of cheesy puns.

-The Real Life Villain: Richard "Iceman" Kuklinski (Plus a couple normal people)
+The Real Life Villain: Richard "Iceman" Kuklinski

-Modus Operandi: As you can tell, Dent has a pretty noticeable defining trait -- and it isn't his personality.
+Modus Operandi: As you can tell, Dent has a pretty noticeable defining trait - and it isn't his personality.
 After being scarred by an acid attack in the courtroom (or having his face set on fire in an explosion, or whatever), "Two-Face" earned the horrific scarring that separated his face and personality into two distinct halves: the reasonable Harvey Dent and the psychopathic Two-Face.